mikaeltorni/coding_tools/evals/assertion_prompts/diff_analyzer_assertion_prompt.md

 # EVALUATION CRITERIAS
-1. THE TEXT LENGTH SHOULD NOT EXCEED MORE THAN 10 WORDS
+1. The text length should not exceed more than 10 words